sebastianuae/Levant-vACC-Documentation/docs/Terminal/OSTT FIR/Damascus (OSDI)/Departure Procedures.md

 All aircraft departing the Damascus CTA via a common exit point shall be separated longitudinally by at least **10NM** constant or increasing.

-If this is not possible, then the concerned controller shall ~~blame the tower~~ hand the aircraft off to Damascus Control in climbing or with a cleared altitude of **13000ft** once separation is assured.
+If this is not possible, then the concerned controller shall hand the aircraft off to Damascus Control in climbing or with a cleared altitude of **13000ft** once separation is assured.

 ## Speed control